Vandivier/afterecon/content/2021-10-04-ghosts-of-the-singularity.md

 ---
-title: Ghosts of the Singularity
+title: "Ghosts of the Singularity"
 date: 2021-10-04 14:24:51
 author: John Vandivier
 ---